Your Offer: Current RNCM Student Applicant Guide

 Sir Charles Grove Hall of Residence

 All students starting a new course can choose to live in Sir Charles Groves Hall of Residence and you’re automatically allocated a room if you accept your offer by 1 February (please note that late applicants are not guaranteed an allocation).
+We’ll be in touch with eligible offer holders in February/March 2024 with more information on how to confirm your booking.

 The Hall is situated right next door to the RNCM and is owned and managed by Unite Students.
 They will contact you in Spring to ask if you’d like to accept your room and to advise on what to do next if you do.
 If you know in advance that you don’t wish to live onsite – and to ensure that your room is not reserved unnecessarily – please email [email protected].